McCan Barracks: McCan Barracks

 The 2nd Mid-Tipperary Brigade now took over under the command of Brigadier James Leahy together and his Adjutant Michael Hynes.
 The name of the post was changed to McCan Barracks.
 This was to commemorate the first Sinn Féin MP for Mid-Tipperary, Pierce McCan, who had died while detained in Gloucester Prison in 1919.

 Following the signing of the Anglo-Irish Treaty of December 1921 and the establishment of the Irish Provisional Government the troops in the barracks decided to support the anti-treaty side in the Irish Civil War and put the barracks in a state of defence.
 Troops of the National Army soon occupied the town, and were prepared to attack the barracks.
 Through the intervention of Dr. John Harty, then Archbishop of Cashel and Emly, hostilities were called off and the troops in possession were allowed to evacuate.
 After the legal establishment of the Defence Forces in October 1924 the Irish Army remained in possession until 1929.

 When World War II commenced in 1939, the barracks was again occupied, this time by the 10th Southern Battalion of the Irish Army, where a very large garrison was stationed until The Emergency ended, when the barracks was again vacated.
 During the 1950s a number of very successful FCA camps were held here.
 When the FCAs were integrated into the regular army, the McCan barracks became the headquarters of the 3rd, F.A Regt., and of the 9th Field Battery of that Regt., which it still is.

 Garda College

 The site took on the new role of the Garda (Ireland's National Police) training centre in February 1964 when the Garda Headquarters in the Phoenix Park ceased to perform that role.
 The barracks was taken over by the Minister for Justice and completely redesigned and reconstructed, adding many facilities to it.
-It operated as a training centre until It closed in 1987 and modernized to the most up to date standards in Europe.
-It reopened as The Garda College in 1989 and has had a long and fascinating history since being built in 1815.
-It has been centrally involved in Rebellions, the Great War, the Anglo-Irish War, the Civil War, the foundation of a new State, and more recently, has found a new lease of life as a Police Training facility and third level institution.
+It operated as a training centre until it closed in 1987 and modernized to the most up to date standards in Europe.
+It reopened as the Garda College in 1989 and now operates as a police training facility and third level institution.